Top 10 Worst Companies in the World

 They will tie up your bank funds without allowing access to their site for no reason.
 Good luck getting someone on the phone.
 There is nothing you can do.

-Apple Apple Inc. is an American multinational technology company that specializes in consumer electronics, software and online services headquartered in Cupertino, California, United States.
-Apple is the largest technology company by revenue (totaling US $365.8 billion in 2021) and as of May 2022, and, as... read more
+Apple Inc. is an American multinational technology company that specializes in consumer electronics, software, and online services, headquartered in Cupertino, California.
+Apple was the largest technology company by revenue in 2021, totaling $365.8 billion, and as of June 2022, it was the world's biggest... read more

 Apple devices are cheaply made, yet overpriced.
 They keep making excuses for their customers to spend more money on their electronics (such as removing the headphone jack on iPhones).
 Their devices lack the freedom that Windows and Android provide, and they tend to slow down after 3-4 years of use, forcing you to buy another overpriced product.